jonnypeace/PyLockr/README.md

 ## DHPARAM

-This adds additional security, something to do with helpng secure key exchange.
+This adds additional security surrounding the key exchange.
 Remember to change this relative path ./config/nginx... to whatever directory you are choosing.

 ```bash
 openssl dhparam -out ./config/nginx/ssl/dhparam.pem 4096